wjg3/FlexiBLEPlugin/README.md

 ## Intallation Instruction
 A little heads-up:
-The plugin replies on Conda Environment to install.
+The plugin relies on Conda Environment to install.
 The key software package will be:

     OpenMM         8.0.0 (7.3.0 works when changing LangevinMiddleIntegrator to LangevinIntegrator in tests)